 My husband’s boss sums this up pretty well.
 The first question he asks when presented with a referral is “Are you willing to put your ass on the line for this guy?”
 Your boss may not be quite as…. articulate… but this is certainly a question that you should be asking yourself!

-If your answer is no, that doesn’t mean that you can’t make the referral, it just means that you need to be more cautious in doing so.
+If your answer is no, that doesn’t mean that you can’t participate in the employee referral program.
+It just means that you need to be more cautious in doing so.
 I would start by making it clear that you are not vouching for the person and that you would like your employer to consider their application as though it has been received through standard channels.

-Investigate employee referral bonuses, but don't get greedy.
+Investigate employee referral PROGRAMS, but don't get greedy.

-The are a few important things for you to be aware of when it comes to referral bonuses:
+The are a few important things for you to be aware of when it comes to employee referral program bonuses:

 - You should always investigate referral bonuses BEFORE making referrals.
 Because firstly, you don’t want to miss out and secondly, some employers require the referrer’s information as part of their recruitment and induction workflow.